 When enabled, Expedition supports the use of retina logo images.
-If this setting is disabled and you try to use a retina logo, the image you’ve uploaded will display at its natural dimensions.
+If this setting is disabled and you try to use a retina logo, your uploaded image will display at its natural dimensions.
 A retina logo should be twice the size of the recommended dimensions of 600px wide x 375px tall.

 Theme PresetsBack to top

-We looked earlier at how you can change the fonts and colour scheme of your website with a few simple clicks.
-If design isn’t your forte, then Expedition comes with two presets that adjust the fonts and colours for you.
-The elements of each preset are designed to be complementary to each other and provide your website with a couple of different looks.
+We looked earlier at how you can change your website's fonts and colour scheme with a few simple clicks.
+If design isn’t your forte, then Expedition comes with two presets that adjust your fonts and colours.
+Each preset's elements are designed to complement each other and provide your website with a couple of different looks.

 Steps to Change Website Preset